466group2/Group02Project/README.md

 Making your pc auto log in

  - Not necessary from what I remember but saves a lot of time and headaches.
-Got to your disk > user > YOUR_USER_HERE
+Go to your disk > user > YOUR_USER_HERE
  - if you don't see a .bashrc create one now by opening a git bash in your user folder (right click > git bash here) and running touch .bashrc
  - copy the following into the .bashrc file: